 - Choose routines that support comfort rather than urgency.

 Dry, sensitive skin in your 40s is not a problem to fix.
-It’s an invitation to care for it differently.
+It’s an invitation to care for it differently, care that fits realistically into your life calmly, consistently, without the pressure of what society thinks you should look like.

 A Gentle Invitation